 - Implants don’t require any of the remaining natural teeth to be altered or reshaped to accommodate them.

-- Every implant root is topped with a custom-made restoration that is made out of natural-looking porcelain and acrylic.
+- Every implant post is topped with a customized restoration that is made out of natural-looking porcelain and acrylic.

 - All it takes is regular brushing, flossing, and dental checkups to keep implants looking and feeling like new.

-- The average lifespan of an implant is over 30 years, dramatically longer than removable bridges and dentures (which usually have to be replaced every five to seven years).
+- The average lifespan of a dental implant is over 30 years, dramatically longer than removable bridges and dentures (which usually have to be replaced every five to seven years).

 Indications for Dental Implants

-Regardless of how many teeth you are missing, Dr. Anjomi can pair your implant roots with many types of restorations to fill in the gaps and completely renew your smile:
+Regardless of how many teeth you are missing, Dr. Anjomi can pair your implant posts with many types of restorations to fill in the gaps and completely renew your smile:

 Missing Single Tooth